 When you sweat from exercise or any strenuous activity, drink extra water and eat something healthy to replenish electrolytes.

 Healthy foods and drinks like bananas, watermelon, milk and yogurt, and coconut water can help restore your electrolyte balance.

-Also, try to avoid having too many drinks that contribute to dehydration and electrolyte imbalance, such as coffee and alcoholic drinks.
+Also, try to avoid having too many drinks that contribute to dehydration and electrolyte imbalance, such as coffee and alcoholic beverages.

 4. Take a warm shower or apply heat before bed.

-Sore and fatigued leg muscles are more prone to cramping.
-Taking a warm or hot shower or applying heat to them before bed can loosen and relax muscles.
+Sore, tired leg muscles are more prone to cramping.
+Taking a warm or hot shower or applying heat to them before bed can loosen and relax muscles and prevent night cramps.

 5. Loosen your bedding.